ratmice/enum_extra/README.md

 * A `OpaqueRepr` type `OpaqueRepr<YourEnum>` generic over all types which implement `EnumMetadata` from [strum](https://github.com)
 * A `MaskIterator` which iterates over unique single bit non-zero enum variants.
+* A `NonZeroRepr` trait/derive macro which checks that your descriminants aren't zero.

 ```